stealthdrop/stealthdrop/README.md

 We took it upon ourselves to fix this.
 What followed was a day or two of debugging the Circom compiler, snarkjs and all of their dependencies.
 With a lot of help from @phated, we went from handwriting binary files to figure out what's broken (0/10 would not recommend) to writing out 3 PRs across circom/snarkjs that fix [all](https://github.com/iden3/circom_runtime/pull/16) [the](https://github.com/iden3/circom_runtime/pull/14) [issues](https://github.com/iden3/snarkjs/pull/121)!
 As a side effect, one of the PRs also reduces the snarkjs bundle size by a significant fraction, making for faster load times for in-browser proof verification.

-Finally having resolved all these issues, we got back to our own circuits.
+While Nalin was resolving these problems, Aayush was working on circuits, and general incompatibility with test code in js.
 After numerous off-by-one bugs and other unexpected hitches (did you know that the MIMC hash function Tornado Cash uses is not the same as the one used by Dark Forest?), we finally had a working circuit.
 But, so far, we were omitting signature verification.
 You see, signature verification is quite a spectacle: It's 9.6million constraints!
 Even compiling the proving key for the circuit requires 40GB RAM!

 So we got a beefy 3.7GHz, 128GB RAM dedicated server and started working with it.
 Interestingly enough, it turned out to be non-trivial to get the scripts to use the full capabilities of our beefy server.
 Despite setting node's `max-old-space-size` flag, we would reach around 7GB usage and the script would crash complaining about memory allocations.
 Yi Sun (one of the creators of the ECDSA circuit) pointed us to a rather [obscure trick](https://stackoverflow.com/questions/38558989/node-js-heap-out-of-memory/59923848#59923848) that resolved our issues.
 Incidentally, that StackOverflow answer is authored by jbaylina, one of the core contributors to snarkjs/circom.
 I can only imagine he was trying to do something similar to us when he discovered this. 🧐